-In addition, Penn Law has partnered to offer a $25,000 grant in partnership with Fulbright, which will also offer the successful candidate a travel stipend, sickness and accident insurance, J-visa sponsorship, access to global Fulbright programming, and in some cases, additional scholarship funding.
-All applicants seeking a Fulbright-Penn Fulbright Scholarship must apply and be selected by both to Penn Law and to Fulbright.
+In addition, the Law School has partnered to offer a $25,000 grant in partnership with Fulbright, which will also offer the successful candidate a travel stipend, sickness and accident insurance, J-visa sponsorship, access to global Fulbright programming, and in some cases, additional scholarship funding.
+All applicants seeking a Fulbright-Penn Fulbright Scholarship must apply and be selected by both to the Law School and to Fulbright.

 |Partner Country||Fulbright Deadline||More Information|

 |France||December 1||Application Information and Details|

 |Ireland||October 31||Application Information and Details|

 Other Law School Scholarships: